NanoComp/meep/doc/docs/Python_User_Interface.md

 Input Variables
 ---------------

-These are global variables that you can set to control various parameters of the Meep computation.
+These are attributes of the [`Simulation` class](#classes) that you can set to control various parameters of the Meep computation.
 In brackets after each variable is the type of value that it should hold.
 The classes, complex datatypes like `GeometricObject`, are described in a later subsection.
-The basic datatypes, like `integer`, `boolean`, `complex`, and `string` are defined by Python. `Vector3` is a Meep type.
+The basic datatypes, like `integer`, `boolean`, `complex`, and `string` are defined by Python. `Vector3` is a `meep` package type.

 **`geometry` [ list of `GeometricObject` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;